Motion sensing lights provide a simple and inexpensive solution for lighting up dark corners, closets and cupboards.

 Long lasting and rechargeable batteriesLED Rechargeable Headlamp, 3 Modes with Zoomable Flashlight and Adjustable Headband

-My father-in-law who has wet macular degeneration won't go anywhere without his pen flashlight.
+My father-in-law who had wet macular degeneration wouldn't go anywhere without his pen flashlight.
 There is nothing like taking "light" with you wherever you go.
-He uses it to help read a menu in a dark restaurant, check the buttons on the microwave or to find a plug into an outlet.
+He used it to help read a menu in a dark restaurant, check the buttons on the microwave or to find a plug for an outlet.

 Motion sensing lights will light up a dark linen closet or kitchen cupboard - no wires and no need for plug.
 They can be placed anywhere there is a need for better and brighter lighting.

 This warm LED light automatically detects movement and turns on automatically giving you hands free illumination.
 The sticky adhesive actually attaches to a magnet and the other magnet is on the motion sensing light so you can remove the light to switch out the batteries.